lolani24/chipdata_software/README.md

 * 📝 Testing and Documentation – Add unit tests and improve the code documentation for better maintainability.

 * 🌐 Hosting – Research and implement a more efficient hosting solution, including deployment to a production environment with proper scaling and uptime.

+## 🙏🏽 Credits ##

+Allison Yuh – Special thanks to Allison for helping design the user interface and ensuring the website was both functional and visually aligned with the project’s needs.